 The Men’s Health Clinic is a private CQC registered medical clinic based in Poole, Dorset.
-We are an internationally recognised clinic with patients travelling to us from all over the UK, Europe and as far afield as Dubai and Hong Kong!
+We are an internationally recognised clinic with patients travelling to us from all over the UK, Europe and further afield.
 We specialise in the diagnosis and treatment of Testosterone Deficiency Syndrome (TDS) using Testosterone Replacement Therapy (TRT).

 We offer diagnostic services such as online blood tests through our professional affiliate relationship with Medichecks.
 We will be offering nutritional deficiency testing and diagnostic sleep studies in the near future.
 Our emphasis is one of prevention, using modern medicine as an adjuvant to the cornerstones of health; namely lifestyle, nutrition and exercise.
 We offer you a holistic approach to your health.